Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 * test my memory skills in a fun way;
 * have choise of difficulty levels to test my memory;
 * know my results of the game to improve them;
-* be encouraged to play again and again.

 ### Strategy